LordOfSun/Quake2-Weapon-Transformation/README.md

 not a mutant, but after somebody has claimed first blood, they will become the mutant (indicated by a blue glow).
 From that point, the only way to increase your score is to either kill the mutant or get kills as the mutant.
 A non mutant killing a non mutant will not grant a score increase (unless there is no mutants currently).
 Mutants have access to a one hit kill powerup, which will help them fend of the onslaught of players trying to claim their life.
+The game is still relative to deathmatch, except with this new rule implemented.

+In order to play this game fully, you will need at least three players.
+You can play with two, but you will only be trading kills back and forth between the mutant and nonmutant.
+All of the weapons are initialized to keys 1-9.

+Good luck and enjoy the game!